 New Year’s is great in that it asks you to celebrate and enjoy life, but it also asks you to take a good look at your life and make sure it’s what you want it to be.
 New Year’s is the best of both worlds–celebration and accountability.

 I know, I know.
 I’m posting on Christmas!
 The thing is, I have time, so I may as well, eh?

 I really did have a lovely week.
 I was home sick Monday, and I spent the day destressing and recentering myself.

-Tuesday night I went out for dinner with my friend, her boyfriend, and my boyfriend.
+Tuesday night I went out for dinner with my friend and her boyfriend.
 My friend is moving to California on Sunday, so this was our goodbye dinner.
 It was sad, but also lots of fun.
 My friend chose the restaurant, so I had Peruvian food for the first time ever.
 It wasn’t bad, but it was a bit bland for my taste.

 On the 23rd, my sister-in-law went into labor and gave birth to my niece via a C-section.
 Welcome to the world, Clara!
 She’s just over 5 pounds, and I’m excited to get to meet her next month.

 Yesterday I was the only librarian in my library, something I actually enjoy.
 This may be a sign that I’m suited to small hospital libraries, hehe.